 - a.
+In the Table of Contents, right-click Closest Facility and click Properties.
+This will open the Closest Facility properties dialog box. - b.
+Click on the Analysis Settings Tab. - i.
+Choose Length (meters) for Impedence. - ii.
+Choose None for Default Cutoff Values. - iii.
+Set Facilities to Find to 1. - iv.
+Set Travel From option to Incident to Facility. - v.
+Set Allow U-Turns to Everywhere. - vi.
+Set Output Shape Type to True Shape. - vii.
+Check the box to Ignore Invalid Locations. - viii.
+Click OK. - 12.
+To calculate the closest Bicycle or Pedestrian Trail point to a Participant location, click the Solve Button on the Network Analyst Toolbar. - a.
 When Network Analyst has solved the calculations, the Routes layer will be populated with line segments joining each participant location to its closest Bicycle or Pedestrian Trail point.
 The Routes Attribute table contains the unique IDs for the participants and the bicycle or pedestrian trail along with the network length separating them and the route name (a concatenation of the participant ID and the bicycle or pedestrian trail point ID). - 13.
 Join the Bicycle or Pedestrian Trail points and the Participants to the results of Find Closest Facility analysis. - a.
 Right-click the Routes layer. - b.
 Select Joins and Relates and then click Join... - i.
-Choose Facility\ID as the field to base the join on. - ii.
+Choose Facility_ID as the field to base the join on. - ii.
 Choose the Bicycle or Pedestrian Trail point layer as the Table to Join to this layer. - iii.
-Choose the Bp\ID as the field in the table to base the join on. - iv.
+Choose the Bp_ID as the field in the table to base the join on. - iv.
 Click OK. - c.
 Right-click on the Routes layer. - d.
 Select Joins and Relates and then click Join... - i.
-Choose Incident\ID as the field to base the join on. - ii.
+Choose Incident_ID as the field to base the join on. - ii.
 Choose the Participant layer as the Table to Join to this layer. - iii.
-Choose the Par\ID as the field in the table to base the join on. - iv.
+Choose the Par_ID as the field in the table to base the join on. - iv.
 Click OK. - e.
 Right-click the Routes layer. - f.
 Select Data and then click Export Data. - i.
 Choose this layer's source data for the coordinate system. - ii.
-Specify the Output Location. - iii.
+Specify the Output Location.

+iii.
 A new shapefile will be created in the output location.
 This shapefile will contain the routes from each participant location to the nearest bicycle or pedestrian trail.
 Each route will contain the attributes of the participant and the nearest bicycle or pedestrian.